The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/step_by_step.md

 ## Creating a BigQuery schema file
 BigQuery database schema json files are put in `observatory-dags/dags/database/schema`.
 They follow the scheme: `<table_name>_YYYY-MM-DD.json`.
 To provide an additional custom version as well as the date, the files should follow the scheme:
  `<table_name>_<customversion>_YYYY-MM-DD.json`.

 The BigQuery table loading utility functions in the Observatory Platform will try to find the correct schema to use for loading table data, based on release date information.
 These utility functions are used by the BigQuery load tasks of the sub templates (Snapshot, Stream, Organisation) and it is required to set the `schema_version` parameter to pick up the schema version when using these templates.

 ## Creating a test file
-The Observatory Platform uses the `unittest` Python framework as a base, and provides additional methods to run tasks and test DAG structure.
+The Observatory Platform uses the `unittest` Python framework as a base and provides additional methods to run tasks and test DAG structure.
 It also uses the Python `coverage` package to analyse test coverage.

-To ensure that the telescope works as expected and pick up any changes in the code base that would break the telescope it is required to add unit tests that cover the code in the developed telescope.
+To ensure that the telescope works as expected and in order to pick up any changes in the code base that would break the telescope it is required to add unit tests that cover the code in the developed telescope.

 The test files for telescopes are stored in `tests/observatory/dags/telescopes`.
 The `ObservatoryTestCase` class in the `test_utils.py` file contains common test methods and should be used as a parent class for the unit tests.
 Additionally, the `ObservatoryEnvironment` class in the `test_utils.py` can be used to simulate the Airflow environment and the different telescope tasks can be run and tested inside this environment.

 ### Testing DAG structure
 The telescope's DAG structure can be tested through the `assert_dag_structure` method of `ObservatoryTestCase`.
-The DAG object is compared against a dictionary, where the key is the source node, and value is a list of sink nodes.
+The DAG object is compared against a dictionary, where the key is the source node, and the value is a list of sink nodes.
 This expresses the relationship that the source node task is a dependency of all of the sink node tasks.

 Example:
 ```python